praveenpuglia/vue-slots-deep-dive/README.md

 </script>
 ```

-And it is used like this in a parent / consumer component.
+The usage in the parent / consumer component looks like this.

 ```html
 <card title="John Doe" content="Award winning author."></card>
 ```

-But here is the problem. _Our card only works as long as both `title` and `content` are plain strings_.
+But here's the problem. _Our card only works as long as both `title` and `content` are plain strings_.
 Anything a tad bit complicated than that and it breaks down.

 This is where **slots** come into picture.

 ## what are slots?

-Slots are like addresses.
+Slots are like post offices.
 Putting something in a slot is like asking that something to go to a particular address.

 - If there is a place with that address, it goes there and stays.

-- If the address is not specified, it ends up in a place with a pre-defined address (if that place exists).
+- If the address is not specified, it ends up in a place with a pre-defined address(if it exists) or gets lost.

 So with slots, our **Card** component now looks like this.